Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Explicit computation of the equivariant coherent Eisenstein--Kronecker classes

 with

 In particular, $s\mapsto \phi_s^{(b,j)}$ admits an analytic continuation to $\CC$. \end{proposition} \begin{proof} Both sides of \eqref{eq_phijk_form} vary holomorphically in $s$, so it is enough to prove the formula in the region where the defining series of the Eisenstein--Kronecker series converge, i.e. for $\Re(s)>2d+b$.
+Recall that we defined for $l\in \Lambda^*$ the vector field $\tilde{l}:=\sum_{i=1}^d \frac{\bar{l}_i\bar{\mathrm{u}}_i}{r_i}$.
 By Lemma \ref{lem_difform} \eqref{lem_difform_b} and the equation

 it is enough to show

 Using $\Hnorm{\frac{rl}{\sqrt{r}}}=\lVert l\rVert^2_{Hr}$, $r\Lambda^{Hr,*}=\Lambda^{H,*}$ this follows from the definition of the Eisenstein--Kronecker series.
 Finally, let us note that the possible simple poles of the Eisenstein--Kronecker series at $s=0$ and $s=d$ cancel by the assumption $\sum_{t\in \frc^{-1}\Lambda/\Lambda}f(t)=0$. \end{proof}